Nitecore NU05 Headlamp Review

 • Small headband

-• Bike connector is included with kit
+• Bike connector is included with the kit

 What I don’t like